niravpatel20/node3-weather-app/README.md

 # weather-app
 To know weather of your location

-Access the Web app [here](https://nirav-weather-application.herokuapp.com/)
+Access the Web Application [here](https://nirav-weather-application.herokuapp.com/)